alifiroozi80/CKA/CKA/README.md

 ---

-Execute commands in Pod environment without entering the Pod?
+Execute commands in the Pod environment without entering the Pod.

 ```shell
 kubectl exec -it busybox-pod -- sh -c "while true; do echo hello; sleep2; done"
 ```

 * BASH or SHELL?
-    * bash is superset of shell
+    * bash is a superset of shell
     * bash has more functionality & more elegant syntax
-    * [X] Some images doesn't have bash available
+    * [X] Some images don't have bash available

 <div id="Commands-Args-Troubleshooting"></div> <!-- Commands & Args -->
 <div id="Debug-with-temporary-Pods-Busy-Box"></div> <!-- Debug with temporary Pods -- Busy-Box -->